aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 2) Open the Phone Numbers page under the Super Network menu item
 3) Click on your active number
 ![Lab6-twilio-trial-6](images/Lab6-twilio-trial-6.png "Channel Properties")
-4) Scroll down and file in the AWS endpoint url as the WebHook for incoming calls
+4) Scroll down and file in the AWS endpoint url as the WebHook for Messaging
 ![Lab6-twilio-trial-7](images/Lab6-twilio-trial-7.png "WebHook")
 5) Click on Save